-The IRS does allow for an exception to the general rule that you can’t deduct personal loan interest.
+The IRS does allow for an exception to the general rule that you can’t take a personal loan tax deduction.

-If you were, for example, to use 30% of a personal loan for legitimate business expenses, you could deduct the “business interest” portion of that loan.
+If you were, for example, to use 30% of a personal loan for legitimate business expenses, you may be able to deduct the “business interest” portion of that loan.
 The other 70% that may have been spent on a vacation or wedding would not be deductible.

 “Business interest” refers to any funds used specifically for legitimate business expenses.
 Using a company credit card for personal expenses would not qualify for an interest deduction.

-Also note that to deduct business interest from a personal loan, you must be the person legally responsible for that loan and you’ll have to do itemized deductions.
+Also note that to deduct business interest, you must be the person legally responsible for that loan and you’ll have to do itemized deductions.

 When Loan Interest Is Tax Deductible